fedric95/Unsupervised-Segmentation/README.md

 # TO-DO

-ISB and DFC only supports batches of size 1
+ISB and DFC supports batch sizes grater than one but the computation is not efficient (it is not vectorized)